gpetrousov/compilers/README.md

 ![2D array in C](assets/2d_array_C.png)

-Any element (e) is accessible via its address:
+Any element (e) is accessible via its memory address:

 `addr(e) = (i*4 + j) * size_of_int`